pedjoni/comparegrids/README.md

 Comparegrids
 ============

-Sample order management application for comparing various JavaScript grid solutions.
+Sample application (order management system) for comparing various JavaScript grid solutions.

 Requirements (see details below) are defined to demonstrate several aspects of the grid:
 - pagination